mercadopago/devsite-docs/guides/checkout-pro/integration-ios-flutter.en.md

 From the checkout, it is possible to configure deep links to return to your application, either by clicking on a "Return" link, or automatically after completing a successful payment flow, and then be redirected to your App.

 To do this, we must add the `back_urls` and `auto_return` properties in the payment preference creation, according to the corresponding requirements.

-The `back_urls` contain the deep links to redirect to our application, which consist of a scheme followed by the path to where we want to redirect the user.

-The `auto_return` property is optional and used if we want to be automatically redirected to the Deep Link after successfully completing a payment flow.

 To learn more, you can access the documentation on [Return URLs](/developers/en/docs/checkout-pro/checkout-customization/user-interface/redirection).